Longines: Ernest Francillon & Co.Copyright © David Boettcher 2005 - 2023 all rights reserved.

 David's first report was a detailed description of the current state of American watchmaking, a summary of the state of Swiss watchmaking and recommendations of changes he thought necessary to counter the threat to Swiss watchmaking from America.
 This confidential report was presented to the Intercantonal Society in January 1877.
 The report was not well received by other Swiss makers who were, like British watch makers, comfortable with doing things the way they had always done them.
 Less than two months later David presented a second report vigorously complaining about a lack of action in response to his first report and predicting the end of watchmaking in Switzerland if action was not taken.

 The Swiss manufacturers eventually reacted by increasing the level of automatic machinery they used.
 But they did not bring all the separate functions of watch production into large factories as the Americans had done.
-Instead they retained a high degree of separation that allowed them to produce many different styles of watch in response to changes in fashion.
+Instead they retained a high degree of separation that allowed them to produce many different styles of watch in response to changes in taste and fashion.
 Within a few years they had overtaken the Americans and once again dominated the world watch market until the "quartz crisis" of the 1970s.